dropzone/dropzone/index.md

 will not create the message for you.

 Dropzone will submit any hidden fields you have in your dropzone form.
 So this is an easy way to submit additional data.
+You can also use the `params` option.

 I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...)